simonerlic/moonraker-mcp/README.md

 ## Usage

-The MCP server can be used by MCP clients (e.g., Claude Desktop) by connecting to the HTTP endpoint with API key authentication.
+The MCP server can be used by MCP clients (e.g., Poke) by connecting to the HTTP endpoint with API key authentication.

 Note: If API_KEY is set, the client must provide the X-API-Key header in requests.